 Marvel’s video games have always been hit and miss, even back in the 8-bit days.
 Some games were great, some completely unplayable.
 Super Heroes have entered into this super ultra mega pop-culture realm a bit over a decade ago, and since then, we have had what feels like hundreds of thousands of Super Hero movies and TV shows.
 Every D and F list character that’s ever been featured in a comic book now has their own origin story movie and full several season arch in a TV show.
 Guardians of the Galaxy is one of those very random deep cuts that made no sense when it was announced, yet somehow defied the odds and made it the best and most interesting stories being told in all medias… and that has translated into their own video game as well.

 My personal feelings were that while the game looked interesting enough, I was so burnt out on Super Heroes in general, I just didn’t want to have anything to do with it.
-There is so much Marvel and DC overstauration in the market place, and the majority of those products are so unbelievably bad that its a waste of time to even pay attention to them.
+There is so much Marvel and DC oversaturation in the marketplace, and the majority of those products are so unbelievably bad that it's a waste of time to even pay attention to them.
 So I cast off the idea of playing the Guardians game and just decided to forget it existed.
-But when it came release date for the game, I couldn’t help but want to play it.
-So I fought my better judgement and took a chance on this ragtag band of heroes for hire and was overwhelmingly pleased with the results.
+But when the release date for the game came, I couldn’t help but want to play it.
+So I fought my better judgment and took a chance on this ragtag band of heroes for hire and was overwhelmingly pleased with the results.

 The game starts off with the team trying to find a secret creature in a forbidden zone, and when they leave are captured by the Space Police known as the Nova Corps.
 They then have to pay a fine which ends up at the castle of Lady Hellbender who they con and sell her Groot only for them to steal him back several hours later.
 Trying to pay off the hefty fine they incurred from the Nova Corps they realize something went horribly wrong and now there is a cult trying to convert the Galaxy, and it all started with the Nova Corps.